maghoff/bart/README.md

 Bart is a compile time templating language for [Rust](https://www.rust-lang.org/en-US/) inspired by [Mustache](https://mustache.github.io/mustache.5.html).
 It plays to Rust's strengths by statically compiling the template into efficient code and performing full variable resolution and type checking at compile time.

-_NOTE_ that Bart currently requires the beta (or nightly) build of Rust to work.
-It uses procedural macros, which are expected to become available in Rust stable 1.15, to be released February 3.
-In the meantime, use `rustup override set beta`.

 Cargo dependencies
 ==================
 To use Bart, add these dependencies to your `Cargo.toml`: